 Drugs or not, sometimes you need to avoid suffering until you are in a space where you are resilient enough to work through it.
 It’s not a competition.

-So again, I’m going to keep offering wholeness, not as a drug, but “as the mystery that enables us to live abundantly in the midst of life‘s difficulties.”
+So again, I’m going to keep offering wholeness, not as a drug, but “as the mystery that enables us to live abundantly in the midst of life’s difficulties.”
 It’s what I always try to communicate.
+It’s what many established, institutional churches try to communicate.
+I’ve observed it most of my adult life.
 Sometimes people get it.
+I’m glad Rollins discovered it after working through a conservative evangelical experience, but the message has been around for decades in communities he tends to discount.